Help Guide

 Built Form and Profile

-Understand the dominant patterns in the surrounding built form that can inform new design, particular infill developments that create new blocks or street patterns.
+Understand the dominant patterns in the surrounding built form that can inform new design, particularly infill developments that will create new blocks or street patterns.

 Built form evolution